 2.1.4 to deal with any complaints, queries or technical problems you experience;

-2.1.5 for our internal purposes, such as quality control, site performance, system administration and to evaluate use of our site, so that we can provide you with enhanced services and a better experience;
+2.1.5 for our internal purposes, such as quality control, site performance, system administration and to evaluate use of our site and its efficiency, so that we can provide you with enhanced services and a better experience;

 2.1.6 to notify you about changes to our services or changes which may affect your participation in YouGov activities;